gloveboxes/Azure-Sphere-Learning-Path/zdocs/Lab_1_Visual_Studio_and_Azure_Sphere/README.md

 };
 ```

-The **measureSensorTimer** timer is called every 10 seconds.
-Telemetry sensor data is read, and Led2On() is called to turn on LED2, the one shot timer is set to turn off LED2 after 300 milliseconds.
+The following is the implementation of the **MeasureSensorHandler** handler function.
+This functions reads telemetry, then  calls Led2On() to turn on led2.

 ```c
 /// <summary>